 The program specialists have a case conference every month to discuss patient progress and needs, ensuring comprehensive, whole-patient care.
 They follow patients over time, monitoring blood supply, ensuring that wounds are prevented or treated, encouraging diabetics to control blood sugar and making sure patients are not lost to follow-up.

 "We welcome calls from community hospitals and other providers," she says.
-"We would love to help in any way we can whether that be by consulting about your patients or bringing them into our LEAP program through the Mass General PAD center to optimize their care."
+"We would love to help in any way we can whether that be by consulting about your patients or bringing them into our LEAPP program through the Mass General PAD center to optimize their care."

 Reaching Poor and Minority Patients